Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 Improve Your Website Speed

-Another great way to improve your crawl budget is to improve your website speed.
+Another great way to optimize your site is to improve your loading speed.

 Search engine bots crawl websites at a much slower rate than users.

-As a result, if your website is slow, it will take longer for these bots to crawl your site.
+In fact, if yours is not loading well, it will take longer for these bots to crawl all your content.

 Write Fresh and Up-to-Date Content